-5 Best Cards without Foreign Transaction Fees in Canada 2024
+Best Cards without Foreign Transaction Fees in Canada 2024

 Hefty foreign transaction fees often apply for spending in a foreign currency when you travel overseas or when you shop with an online retailer based abroad - but they don’t have to be a headache with a no foreign transaction fee card.

 With a bit of research you can pick from international debit or prepaid cards, or travel credit cards which have features designed for ease of use overseas, allowing you to spend and make cash withdrawals internationally without unexpected and inflated costs.
-This guide walks through no foreign transaction fee cards from well known Canadian banks, specialist providers, and some top low cost alternatives like the Wise card.

 Key points: Best cards with no foreign transaction fees

-Wise card: Spend in 150+ countries with mid-market rate currency conversion and no ongoing fees
+Wise card | Spend in 150+ countries with mid-market rate currency conversion and no ongoing fees. |

-EQ Bank: Earn cashback with no ongoing charges and no foreign transaction fee
+EQ Bank | Earn cashback with no ongoing charges and no foreign transaction fee. |

-KOHO Extra: 9 CAD a month card which offers cashback, interest, no foreign transaction fee and one free international ATM withdrawal monthly
+KOHO Extra | 9 CAD a month card which offers cashback, interest, no foreign transaction fee and one free international ATM withdrawal monthly. |

-Scotiabank Passport Visa Infinite: Credit card with 150 CAD annual fee which has great travel benefits and perks
+Scotiabank Visa Infinite credit card | Credit card with 150 CAD annual fee which has great travel benefits and perks. |

 What is a foreign transaction fee?